Theban hegemony

 The Thebans had traditionally enjoyed the hegemony of the Boeotian League, the oligarchical federation of Aeolic-speaking Greeks to the immediate north-west of Athenian-dominated Attica.
 Their brief rise to power outside the Boeotian Plain began in 373 when the Boeotians defeated and destroyed the town of Plataea, strategically important as the only Athenian ally in Boeotia.
 This was taken as a direct challenge by the previous hegemonic power, the Spartans, who gambled on restoring their waning ascendancy by a decisive defeat of the Thebans.
 At Leuctra, in Boeotia, the Thebans comprehensively defeated an invading Spartan army.
 Out of 700 Spartan citizen-soldiers present, 400 died at Leuctra.
 After this, the Thebans systematically dominated Greece.
 In the south, they invaded the Peloponnese to liberate the Messenians and Arcadians from Spartan overlordship and set up a pro-Theban Arcadian League to oversee Peloponnesian affairs.
 In the north, they invaded Thessaly, to crush the growing local power of Pherae and took the future Philip II of Macedon hostage, bringing him to Thebes.
 Pelopidas, however was killed at Cynoscephalae, in battle against troops from Pherae (though the battle was actually won by the Thebans).

 The Thebans overstretched themselves strategically and, in their efforts to maintain control of the north, their power in the south disintegrated.
 The Spartan king, Agesilaus II, scraped together an army from various Peloponnesian towns dissatisfied with Theban rule and managed to kill but not defeat Epaminondas in the Battle of Mantinea, but not to re-establish any real Spartan ascendancy.
 This was if anything a Pyrrhic victory for both states.
 Sparta lacked the manpower and resources to make any real attempt at regaining her empire and Thebes had now lost both of the innovative leaders who had allowed her rise to dominance and was similarly reduced in resources to the point where that dominance could not be guaranteed.
 The Thebans sought to maintain their position through diplomacy and their influence at the Amphictyonic council in Delphi, but when this resulted in their former allies the Phocians seizing Delphi and beginning the Third Sacred War (c.
-355), Thebes proved too exhausted to bring any conclusion to the conflict.
+355 BC), Thebes proved too exhausted to bring any conclusion to the conflict.
 The war was finally ended in 346 BC, by the forces not of Thebes, or any of the city-states, but of Philip of Macedon, to whom the city-states had grown desperate enough to turn.
 This signalled the rise of Macedon within Greece and finally brought to an end a Theban hegemony which had already been in decline.